Liam Smith (boxer): Early career

-Domestic and regional success
+British and Commonwealth champion

 Smith had his last fight of 2015 on 15 December at the ExCel Arena in London, for the vacant Commonwealth light-middleweight title against Steve O'Meara (16–2, 5 KOs) in his first twelve-round fight.
 Smith knocked O'Meara down in round 1 and went on to win the fight on all three scorecards (118–110, 116–112 twice).
 After a 6-month gap, Smith returned to his hometown of Liverpool to defeat journeyman Max Maxwell on points over six rounds.
 Smith had his next tough fight on 21 September 2015, against Kenyan born Erick Ochieng (14–1, 4 KOs) at the Olympia.
 Smith won via twelve round unanimous decision on all scorecards (116–113, 117–112 twice) to win the vacant British light-middleweight title.
 In December, Smith successfully defended the title by stopping Mark Thompson (24–3, 15 KOs) in round 4.
 Thompson was down twice in the third round.
 In July 2014, Smith defended the title again, this time winning by way of knockout against Jason Welborn (15–2, 16 KOs) in round 6.

 On 25 October 2014, Smith beat Zoltan Sera (16–2, 10 KOs) at the Echo Arena in Liverpool for the vacant WBA Continental light-middleweight title.
 Smith was cut above the right eye in a second round head clash which required 5 stitches, and Sera was knocked down in the third round as the fight came to an end.
 On 6 March 2015, Smith fought again at the Echo Arena, this time against Robert Talarek.
 Smith won via eighth-round TKO.
 A month later in April, Smith fought and defeated David Ezequiel Romero via seventh-round TKO to win the vacant WBO Inter-Continental light-middleweight title.
 Romero was knocked down once in the third round, twice in the fifth and once in the sixth before the fight came to an end.
 After the win, this left Smith with a record of 20 wins with 10 by knockout, 1 draw and no losses.